ascv/HyperLogLog/README.md

 This section is intended to provide a description of the HyperLogLog algorithm, denoted HLL, and some intuition as to why it works.
-It is not a derivation of the algorithm.
-To motivate the discussion consider the following problem...
+It is not a derivation of the algorithm nor is it a proof of  correctness.

+To motivate the introduction consider the following problem...

 Suppose we have some multi-set (a set that contains duplicate elements) whose cardinality we wish to know.
 Furthermore, suppose the memory occupied by this set is on the order of TB or PB of size.
-To recover the cardinality using a naive approach we could scan the elements and hash them, storing each hash in memory or on disk.
+Using a naive approach, we choose a hash function that randomly and independently distributes the bits.
+We could then scan the entire multi-set and hash each element.
-The cardinality of the set is then the number of unique hashes.
-If the size of each hash is 8 bytes and the cardinality of set is 100 billion, then there are 100 billion hashes occupying 8 * 10^11 bytes or approximately 754 GB.
-For practical purposes this space requirement is prohibitively inefficient.
+The cardinality is then the number of unique hashes.
+If each hash is 8 bytes = 64 bits and the cardinality is 100 billion then the space requirement is 8 bytes * 10^11 = 800 GB.

-A more sophisticated approach might utilize linear counting, where each hash instead determines the location of some bit in a vector of zero bits.
-The bit at this location is set to 1.
-After all the elements have been hashed and their associated bits set to 1 the cardinality can then be computed by simply counting the number of 1 bits in the vector.
-The space requirement is then the number of bits in the bit vector.
-Using the previous example, this would require 100 billion bits or approximately 12 GB.
-This space requirement is still prohibitive for many applications.
+This space requirement is prohibitively large for many practical applications.

+A more sophisticated strategy to computing the cardinality might utilize <i>linear counting</i>.
+Similar to the naive approach, linear counting hashes each element in the multi-set.
+However instead of storing the entire hash, each hash instead determines the index of a bit in an array of zero bits.
+After calculating this index, the corresponding bit in the array of zero bits if flipped and the hash is discarded.
+The cardinality can then be recovered by counting the number of non-zero bits in the array. each hash instead determines the location of a one bit in an array of zero bits.
+The space requirement is then the size of the bit array.
+Considering the previous example, an array with 100 billion elements requires 10^11 bits = 12.5 GB.
+While this is a much more reasonable space requirement, it is still unsuitable for extraordinarily large cardinalities e.g. if the cardinality is 100 trillion bits = 12500 GB.

 HLL relies on making observations in the underlying bit-patterns of the hashed elements As an explanatory example, we will consider an 8-bit case.